MarkTillotson/Prop2_FFT/README.md

 # Prop2_FFT
 FFT library for Propeller2 microcontroller

-See the description in each version of the library, currently libraries/fft_and_window.spin2 The software is currently under testing and development, not stable or released.
+See the description in each version of the library, currently libraries/fft_and_window.spin2   <<<<<< the FFT library itself.

+The software is currently under testing and development, not stable or released.

-My test harness for spectral analysis is included to enable more interesting testing,
+My test harnesses for spectral analysis is included to enable more interesting testing:

 VGA 1280x768 support:
   libraries/font.spin2